zeddyemy/clarusmod-customizer/README.md

 Clarusmod comes with built in custom controls, and with it, you can change the style or functionality of your wordpress theme and see the changes in real time.
 - So far, here are the custom controls I have added:
-    - Toggle Switch Custom Control - Creates a toggle Switch you can use to disable or enable settings.
+    - **Toggle Switch Custom Control:-** Creates a toggle Switch you can use to disable or enable settings.
-    - TinyMce Custom Control - Creates a rich Text Editor using the TinyMCE Textarea.
+    - **TinyMce Custom Control:-** Creates a rich Text Editor using the TinyMCE Textarea.
-    - URL Custom Control - Creates an input field specifically for URLs.
+    - **URL Custom Control:-** Creates an input field specifically for URLs.
-    - Plain Text Custom Control - It just displays a plain text in the customizer and doesn't do anything.
+    - **Plain Text Custom Control:-** It just displays a plain text in the customizer and doesn't do anything.
 Can be used to give more information.
-    - Select Boxicons Custom Control - Creates a dropdown of icons allowing users to select an icon of their choice.
+    - **Select Boxicons Custom Control:-** Creates a dropdown of icons allowing users to select an icon of their choice.
-    - Select Category Custom Control - Creates a dropdown of all the categories present on the wordpress site.
+    - **Select Category Custom Control:-** Creates a dropdown of all the categories present on the wordpress site.
-    - Searchable Select Custom Control - Creates a dropdown of options and has search functionality.
+    - **Searchable Select Custom Control:-** Creates a dropdown of options and has search functionality.

 ## Built With

-- Boxicons library: This theme uses only the Boxicons library to display icons the site.
+- **Boxicons library:** This theme uses only the Boxicons library to display icons the site.
 There is also a [custom control that utilizes the library](https://github.com/zeddyemy/clarusmod-customizer/blob/main/inc/customizer/customizer-extensions/custom-controls/class-boxicon-select-custom-control.php#L14) to allow users select from the list of available Icons.
-- Select2 Library: The Select2 Library is used to for the Searchable Select Custom Control.
+- **Select2 Library:** The Select2 Library is used to for the Searchable Select Custom Control.
 It's what enables the search functionality for a select field.

 ## Contributing